 Congressional Dental Care offers a range of teeth whitening treatment options.
 Several factors cause tooth stains or tooth discoloration.
 Depending on the cause of your tooth discoloration, treatment may vary.

 Dr. Ali Sarkarzadeh will provide patients with information about the teeth whitening treatment options that will provide optimal results.
 The teeth whitening treatments we offer are highly effective, cost-efficient, and safe.
-This affordable cosmetic treatment that can make a positive impact on a patient’s smile.
+This affordable cosmetic treatment can make a positive impact on a patient’s smile.

 We use the Zoom! teeth whitening procedure and also offer take-home whitening kits.
-For patients with stains on their teeth that do not respond to professional whitening treatments, we recommend tooth bonding, dental veneers or dental crowns.
+For patients with stains on their teeth that do not respond to professional whitening treatments, we recommend tooth bonding, dental veneers, or dental crowns.